vanbess/PLUGIN-WooCommerce-Regional-Stock/README.md

 ## Changing settings

 Once the plugin is activated, users can navigate to the Regional Stock Status tab of the product edit screen for variable products.
-Each variation can have assigned to it a unique list of countries for stock inclusion, along with a unique out of stock message for each variation, which will be shown on the single product page once a particular variation is selected for purchase.
+Each variation can have assigned to it a unique list of countries for stock inclusion, along with a unique out of stock message for each variation, which will be shown on the single product page once a matching variation is selected for purchase from a user who resides in a country which is not whitelisted.

 The add to cart button is automatically disabled for these products on variation select to avoid accidental additions to cart.